 Hangin’ with Daniel Ockey

-Daniel Ockey is fascinated by creators, entrepreneurs, real estate, personal finance, strategy, restaurants, personal finance, decision-making, and influence.
+Daniel Ockey is fascinated by creators, entrepreneurs, real estate, personal finance, strategy, restaurants, decision-making, and influence.
 His passion is to help others change their mindset regarding money, teaching them how to properly budget, invest, etc. But this all came because of his own identity around money.
 After accumulating a lot of money, Daniel became obsessed with appearance.
 He needed everyone to know he was making plenty of money.
 He had a nice car, treated everyone to nice dinners, left $100 tips, all while racking up tons and tons of credit card debt.
 But his facade was everything to him.
 He had to keep it going.
 It wasn’t until he married that his facade started to crumble.
 He had to come to terms with himself, realizing how much his false image of himself really cost him.
 Seeking help, he and his wife learned to budget together.
 After learning some consistent principles, he and his wife Mikayla started to see the incredible benefit of helping others change their mindset towards money as well.
 This has now become his passion.
 It was incredibly fascinating taking this journey with him.
 Enjoy!

 To learn more about the Ockey’s approach to budgeting and money, visit www.centseifinancial.com